 made up of 3 settings: the set of letters to be swapped in the plugboard, the order of the 3 rotors from the available set of 5 and finally

 the A to Z letter setting for each rotor.
-The theoretical keyword length is 3 X 10114, which is far larger than the number of atoms
+The theoretical key space is 3 X 10114, which is far larger than the number of atoms

 in the universe.
-Even as used by the Nazis, the keyword length was 1023, which means 100,000 operators, each checking one key setting
+Even as used by the Nazis, the key space was 1023, which means 100,000 operators, each checking one key setting

 every second would take twice the age of the universe to break the code.
 Despite these overwhelming odds, the Allies did just that.